-The free movement of workers the manner it was originally intended either.
+The free movement of workers This is a result of the direct in the EU has not been realized in the manner it was originally intended either.
 There are instances where some states (notably the UK) have seen large numbers of migrants for unskilled work, but a mass transnational employment market still seems remote.
 Language and cultural barriers conspire to alienate foreign workers, while the monetary costs of moving from one country to another prohibit this practice for many sectors of society.
-Other practices, such as the need to have a bank account in the same state for the payment of wages (particularly prevalent in France), construct further technical barriers.
+Other practices, such as the need to have a bank account in the same

 In establishing this agreement, key issues regarding the rights and movement of workers arise.
-Will this challenge, and how may the political left respond to this new development?
+Will this route to avoid the partisanship of integration offer an even greater challenge, and how may the political left respond to this new development?